Pinch analysis: History

 non-process situations.
 The most detailed explanation of the techniques is by Linnhoff et al. (1982), Shenoy (1995), Kemp (2006) and Kemp and Lim (2020), while Smith (2005) includes several chapters on them.
 Both detailed and simplified (spreadsheet) programs are now available to calculate the energy targets.
 See Pinch Analysis Software below.

-In recent years, Pinch analysis has been extended beyond energy applications.
+Pinch analysis has been extended beyond energy applications.
 It now includes: